appendjeff/pianobar-client/README.md

 # Pianobar Client

-This is a web app enjoy control pandora via [Pianobar].
+This is a web app to control pandora via [Pianobar].
 The responsive material design makes it perfect to use on both your phone or your huge 27 inch monitor.

 ### Installation
 Get yourself [pianobar], if you haven't already.
 Make sure that pianobar is running and that you can login to you pandora account.